-Kariong Brook Falls is a lovely waterfall in Brisbane Water National Park.
+Kariong Brook Falls is a lovely waterfall in Brisbane Water National Park on the Central Coast.

 The waterfall is impressive after rain.
 Surrounded by rock ledges and lush vegetation, it feels like a sanctuary away from everything.
 The beautiful swimming hole at the bottom of the fall makes it even more inviting.